jacodela/neckaR/README.md

 If you use `neckaR`, please cite

-> Müller P., de la Cuesta-Zuluaga J., et al.  High-Throughput Screening
+> Müller P., de la Cuesta-Zuluaga J. et al.  High-Throughput Screening
 > Strategies for the Identification of Active Compounds against Gut
 > Bacteria.
-(2023)
+(2023).

 The functions contained in `neckaR` are based on the code used in the
 paper: